 Conservatories are an excellent addition to any property and offer a great way to open up existing rooms and bring more natural light into the home.
 Not only that, but they’re particularly useful when it comes to enjoying the outdoor vibe here in the UK as you can always pop back inside when the Great British Summertime returns to form and the heavens open!

+If you’ve already chosen your conservatory, you may be wondering what the best type of flooring is to use.
 Happily, the options are nearly limitless.
-However, as an area that gets more than it’s share of foot traffic from the outdoors and will experience some extremes in temperature, you will want to consider something that’s both practical and hard-wearing.
+However, as an area that gets more than its share of foot traffic from the outdoors and will experience some extremes in temperature, you will want to consider something that’s both practical and hard-wearing.

 Wood Effect Tiles

 A great choice for those looking to bring a natural look to their interiors, wood effect tiles feature all the aesthetics of genuine timber floors but with none of the upkeep and maintenance required of the real thing.
 Resistant to staining and scratching and available in all manner of styles and designs – check out the weathered effect of Driftwood, parquet floor replicating Kanna, and rustic plank reproduction offered by Kauri.
 Unlike real wood, you don’t have to continually seal, polish or wax these bad boys either.
 Winner.

 Who says conservatories have to be conservative, eh?
 Not us that’s for sure – just take a look at our massive selection of eye-catching patterned floor tiles!
 Creating a funky floor for your glass-walled chillout haven has never been easier due to the raft of patterned tile options available.
 If you fancy a Medditeranean vibe then take a look at the likes of Andalucia and Hanoi, whereas if 1920s style Art-Deco aesthetics are more to your liking then you can’t go wrong with encaustic-style tiles like Briana, Swing, and Lester.
 Take a look at one of our customer’s finished project for inspo.